-- Your Employer should specify the notice periods they require you to give, before you take leave, in writing.
-If this is not specified you must give at least twice the length of the intended leave period you wish to take – e.g. you give 2 days notice to take 1 days leave.
+- Your Employer should specify in writing the notice periods they require you to give before you take leave.
+If this is not specified, you must give at least twice the length of the intended leave period you wish to take – e.g. you give 2 days notice to take 1 days leave.
 Your Employer should reply (agree or disagree by giving counter notice) within the same length of time as your intended leave – e.g. you want 1 days leave, give them 2 days notice and they should reply within 1 day.

-- Your Employer may restrict you taking leave through the following – by your employment contract, via custom or practice or by negotiations with a Trade Union or Employee Representative.
+- Your Employer may restrict you taking leave by your employment contract, via custom or practice or by negotiations with a Trade Union or Employee Representative.
 They can restrict your leave because: they shut down at certain times; they can specify when you may or may not take your leave; they may cap the amount of leave that you can take at any one time.
-If such arrangements don’t already exist then your Employer must give you notice to require you to take your leave – of twice the length of the leave period they require you to take, e.g. they need to give you 2 weeks notice to require you to take 1 weeks leave.
+If such arrangements don’t already exist, your Employer must give you notice to take your leave of twice the length of the leave period they require you to take, e.g. they need to give you 2 weeks notice to require you to take 1 weeks leave.

-- Holiday entitlement cannot be counted as weekly rest days, it is completely separate.
+- Holiday entitlement cannot be counted as weekly rest days since they are completely separately.
 However, see Russell v Transocean International Resources Ltd 2011 (under Rest Breaks, above).

-- If you are an Agency Temp then the Agency that employs you (not the Employer you are working for) is responsible for ensuring you receive your statutory minimum holiday entitlement.
-See our new Guide to the Agency Workers Regulations which come into effect on 1st October 2011 and give ‘agency workers’ the right to equal treatment with permanent employees.
+- If you are an Agency Temp, the Agency that employs you (not the Employer you are working for) is responsible for ensuring you receive your statutory minimum holiday entitlement.
+See our new Guide to the Agency Workers Regulations, which came into effect on 1st October 2011 and give ‘agency workers’ the right to equal treatment with permanent employees.

-- Bank and Public holidays can be included in these 28 days; at the moment there is no statutory right to take bank holidays off.
-Therefore if you take a day off as paid leave on a bank holiday it may count as one of your annual leave days under WTD legislation – depending on what your employment contract says.
-(For more information on Bank Holidays see below).
+- Bank and Public holidays can be included in these 28 days; at the moment, there is no statutory right to take bank holidays off.
+Therefore if you take a day off as paid leave on a bank holiday, it may count as one of your annual leave days under WTD legislation – depending on what your employment contract states (for more information on Bank Holidays, see below).

 - Your employer may give you more leave than 28 days as part of your contract.

-- There is no legal obligation that the first 20 days holiday entitlement, if unused, should be carried forward into the next leave year, unless you have been off sick (see below).
-The additional 8 days holiday entitlement can be carried over into the next holiday leave year, if unused, with your Employers agreement; although your Employer may not agree to this.
-Your Employer may choose to allow more than 8 days to be carried over though.
+- There is no legal obligation that the first 20 days holiday entitlement, if unused, should be carried forward into the next leave year unless you have been off sick (see below).
+The additional 8 days holiday entitlement can be carried over into the next holiday leave year, if unused, with your Employers agreement.
+Your Employer may choose to allow more than 8 days to be carried over, though.